TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 2. **Printing Lesson/Worksheet Part 1**
 	*	Explain that the file is the center section of the screen.
 Sometimes this is called a *script*.
 		* How do you save/run a file?
 Ask students what happened when they ran the file from the do now.
 		* Need to use `print` statement.
-This prints whatever is in between the parenthesis to the console
+This prints whatever is in between the parentheses to the console.
-			* This is called output
+			* Explain to students that this is called *output*
 		* When text appears on console its called output
 		* What happened when you used multi-lines?
 			* Talk to students about how to read a program.